 - Bittersweet Ending: Blinky and Pinky must save the universe by safely separating Koalawala Land and our world before they shatter each other apart.
 This means that Sandy will never see them again.
 She doesn't get her grandfather back either, since he's still trapped forever.
 On the other hand, the mysteries are solved, her father is home seemingly for good, and her mother reminds her that as hard as the separation is, she'll always have the memories of the time she had with Blinky and Pinky.

 - Caught in a Snare: Sandy in "The Mysterious Message."

 - Cerebus Syndrome: You'd be forgiven for thinking the second half of this series was a completely different show.
 Or a fever dream.

-- Crapsaccharine World: Koalawalaland is rather dark, as the inhabitants are not so much "born" as incubated and they're rabidly anti-human.
+- Crapsaccharine World: Koalawalaland for all its wonder is rather dark, as the inhabitants are not so much "born" as incubated and they're rabidly anti-human.

 - Creepy Doll: Blinky, sort of.
 He enters something called "Magic Sleepytime" to pose as a stuffed animal, which means he "sleeps" with his eyes open...